tulika105/DL-LLM-Scripts/README.md

 # DL-LLM-Scripts
-# Building Neural Networks and LLMs from Scratch
+# Building Neural Networks and LLMs

-This repository demonstrates how to build a simple neural network using NumPy and Keras, as well as scripts for pretraining and fine-tuning Large Language Models (LLMs) with HuggingFace Transformers and PEFT-LoRA.
+This repository demonstrates how to build a simple neural network using NumPy and Keras, as well as scripts for fine-tuning Large Language Models (LLMs) with HuggingFace Transformers and PEFT-LoRA.

 ## Contents